Qazeer/InfoSec-Notes/DFIR/Windows/Filesystem_history.md

 System (NTFS)` partition and the MFT, filename `$MFT`, is the first file of the partition.

-The MTF contains an entry for all files, existing or deleted, written on the partition.
-The entry includes:
+The MFT contains an entry for all existing files written on the partition.
+Deleted files that were once written on the partition may also still have a record in the MFT.

+The record entry includes:
   - the filename
   - the file size
   - the file creation, file last altered, file last read, file last MFT entry